Contingencyplana/valiant_citadel_ai_0/quint_synced/README.md

 **Process reminder:**

 1. Modify the alignment doc in `high_command_ai_0`.
-1. Copy the updated file to the other four workspaces.
+1. Run `python tools/quint_sync.py` from any workspace root to mirror `quint_synced/` and capture ACK/TODO notes.
 1. Commit the change in each repo.
-1. Record the sync in the table.
+1. Record the sync in the table (or review the generated entry in `quint_synced/sync_log.md`).

 If a workspace cannot be updated immediately, annotate the table (e.g., "Pending TF") and resolve the gap as soon as possible.